Remarks on 1-motivic sheaves: Abstract

 \section{Abstract}

 { We generalize the construction of the category of $1$--motives with torsion $\tM$ in \cite{BVRS} as well as the construction of the category of $1$--motivic sheaves $\Shv_1$ in \cite{BVK} to perfect fields $k$ (without inverting the exponential characteristic).
-For $k$ transcendental over its prime field we extend a result in \cite{BVK} showing that $\tM$ and $\Shv_1$ have equivalent bounded derived categories.
-We deduce similar results for Laumon $1$--motives.}
+For $k$ transcendental over the prime field we extend a result in \cite{BVK} showing that $\tM$ and $\Shv_1$ have equivalent bounded derived categories.}